-- 1. The specific nature of the danger; - 2.
-A summary of the information upon which the statement of danger is based; - 3.
-A statement of facts which caused the person to come to the petitioner's attention; - 4.
-The address and signature of the petitioner and a statement of the petitioner's interest in the case; - 5.
-The name of the person to be evaluated; - 6.
-The address, age, marital status, and occupation of the person; and - 7.
-The name and address of the person's nearest relative. - 8.
+- 1. A statement by the petitioner that the petitioner believes, based on personal knowledge, that such person is, because of serious mental illness, a danger to self or others; - 2.
+The specific nature of the danger; - 3.
+A summary of the information upon which the statement of danger is based; - 4.
+A statement of facts which caused the person to come to the petitioner's attention; - 5.
+The address and signature of the petitioner and a statement of the petitioner's interest in the case; - 6.
+The name of the person to be evaluated; - 7.
+The address, age, marital status, and occupation of the person; and - 8.
+The name and address of the person's nearest relative. - 9.
 Minor Only: The name of the minor to be evaluated and the address and age of the minor and the name and address of the minor's parents, guardian, or nearest relative (SDCL § 27A-15-30).